heli-t-00/Project2_badmintonCourt/README.md

 # Introduction

 For my second project in the tech bootcamp, I will build upon my first project, [Project 1] (https://heli-t-00.github.io/Project1_NPBadminton/), by creating an interactive badminton court using a front-end web application developed with HTML, CSS, and JavaScript.
-This project aligns with the EPIC (Easily-Accessible, Purposeful, Interactive, and Consistent) approach and aims to deliver an engaging and user-friendly experience.
+This project aligns with the EPIC (Easily-Accessible, Purposeful, Interactive, and Consistent) approach and aims to deliver an engaging and user-friendly experience for those who are new to badminton and want to know the badminton basics.

 The primary goal is to display the rules of the game interactively, focusing on accessibility and responsivity.
 The application will ensure compatibility across devices by designing with a mobile-first approach.
 Leveraging CSS, I will implement CSS grids to construct the badminton court, ensuring scalability for various screen sizes.